 In lieu of flowers, donations in Eddy’s name can be made to Catholic Charities (https://www.ccab.org/donate in memory of Eddy Montes) and the Pulmonary Fibrosis Foundation (https://app.mobilecause.com/vf/PFFTribute/EddyMontes).
 For directions and guest book please visit www.lehmanreen.com

-To send flowers to Eddy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eddy M. Montes, please visit our floral store.